 The results of this research showed that all the growth and yield characters evaluated

 responded positively to integrated fertilizer rates.
 This indicated that the application of nutrients recorded higher growth (LAI and days to 50% flowering) and yield (fruit circumference and fruit yield) characters compared to the control treatments.
-The significant effect of both PM and inorganic fertilizer on the characters evaluated might be attributed to low fertility of the experimental sites which corroborated Dauda et al. (2008) that crops respond more to fertilizer application in soils with low nutrients content than soils with high nutrients.
+The significant effect of both PM and inorganic fertilizer on the characters evaluated might be attributed to low fertility of the experimental sites which corroborated Dauda et al. (2008), that crops respond more to fertilizer application in soils with low nutrients content than soils with high nutrients.

 The results further showed that application of integrated nutrients delays days to flowering hence it takes longer days for the fruits to develop.
 It had been reported that properly fertilized pumpkin requires many days for the fruit set (Lawal et al., 2009).

-The higher growth and yield characters recorded at the nutrients combination of organic and inorganic might be as a result of some micro-nutrients being released by PM which are lacking in inorganic fertilizers (Azam et al., 2012) and leads to vigorous plants and consequently higher yield (Ali et al. 2021).
+The higher growth and yield characters recorded at the nutrients combination of organic and inorganic might be as a result of some micro-nutrients being released by PM which are lacking in inorganic fertilizers (Azam et al., 2012) and leads to vigorous plants and consequently higher yield (Ali et al., 2021).

 .
 The effect of intra-row spacing on growth and yield characters of pumpkin was significant in this study.
 The vegetative growth of pumpkin was significantly influenced by intra-row spacing.
 Higher CGR and longer days to flowering recorded by pumpkin intra-row spaced at 200 cm.
 Furthermore, pumpkin spaced at 200 cm recorded significantly broader fruit and higher fruit yield per hectare.
-El-Hameed and Elwan (2011) earlier reported that densely populated (close spacing) pumpkin competes for nutrients and solar radiation thus reducing growth and yield.
+El-Hameed and Elwan (2011), earlier reported that densely populated (close spacing) pumpkin competes for nutrients and solar radiation thus reducing growth and yield.
 It might also be due to higher competition for natural resources such as solar radiation and nutrients in the soil (Dean et al., 2004).
 It has been suggested that the space available to plants is an important determinants for growth and yield of crops (Hussain et al., 2014).

 This study has shown that the response of varieties to most of the characters evaluated were not significant.
 However, there were few significant differences with Ex-Ajiwa having significant edge over Yar-Madina with respect to the fruit circumference of pumpkin.
 Despite the aforementioned difference, the varieties were statistically comparable with respect to all the growth and yield characters evaluated.
 The similarities in most of the characters evaluated indicated that the improved (Yar-Madina) variety had no significant advantage over the local (Ex-Ajiwa) variety with respect to these characters.
-It may also be due to adaptability of the indigenous variety to the environment Lawal et al., (2009); Lassa and Wali, (2015) or cross pollination as reported by Bernard et al. (2018) that cross pollination would take place if different varieties of pumpkin are planted on plots of less than 250 m apart.
+It may also be due to adaptability of the indigenous variety to the environment Lawal et al., (2009); Lassa and Wali (2015), or cross pollination as reported by Bernard et al. (2018), that cross pollination would take place if different varieties of pumpkin are planted on plots of less than 250 m apart.

 Table 2: Effect of Integrated Nutrient and Intra-Row Spacing on Number of Fruits, Fruit Circumference and Fruit Yield (t ha-l) of Pumpkin Varieties During 2017 and 2018 Rainy Seasons at Kano, Sudan Savanna, Nigeria.